PedroMiotti/exerror/README.md

 1. Create a folder called exceptions (optional, and you can call whatever you want).

 2. Inside create a file.
-Let's call it `customExceptions.ts`.
+Let's call it `customExceptions.ts`, you can call it whatever you want.

 3. Start by importing our `ERROR_TYPES`: